urdadx/libre-gradients/README.md

 # LibreGradients

-LibreGradient is an open-source collections of beautiful gradients for your next project.
+LibreGradient is an open-source collections of beautiful gradients colors.

-The goal of LibreGradients is to provide everyone with free access to a collection of beautiful and modern gradients.
+The goal of LibreGradients is to provide everyone with free access to a collection of beautiful and modern gradients for their next project.

 Official site: [https://libre-gradients.vercel.app](https://libre-gradients.vercel.app)